alpheios-project/arethusa/docs/content/plugin_guide.md

 `get` function.
 All functions of `Arethusa` `resource` objects return [promises](http://docs.angularjs.org/api/ng/service/$q).
 These `promises` have a `then` function which will execute once the asynchronous request is finished.
-A successful requests calls a callback function and passes a response object to it.
+A successful request calls a callback function and passes a response object to it.
 This response object (what is simply called `res` in our retriever) holds headers and other status information about the request, but also the actual data.
 This data we